Sulejman Pasha Mosque: History

-Built in 1614, it was the oldest mosque of the city of Tirana and was one of the oldest mosques in Albania.
+Built in 1614 CE during the Ottoman era, it was the oldest mosque of the city of Tirana and was one of the oldest mosques in Albania.
 The Ottoman general and ethnic Albanian, Sulejman Bargjini had fought for the Ottomans against the Safavids in Persia (Iran).
+The city developed in the surrounding streets.

 Because of its beautiful minaret and its frescoe paintings, the Old Mosque stood in rivalry with the Et'hem Bey Mosque, founded by Sulejman Bargjini's descendant, Molla Bey of Petrela, in 1793 and finished by his son Haxhi Etëhem Bey Mollaj.
 Next to the Sulejman Pasha Mosque was the Tomb of Sulejman Pasha.
 The Kapllan Pasha Tomb is in the same neighbourhood.

 The mosque was partially destroyed in November 1944, during the Second World War.
 Despite funds collected by the people of Tirana to rebuild the mosque, its remains and its minaret which still stood were destroyed in 1945 by the Communist government under Enver Hoxha who also destroyed the Dine Hoxha mosque in Tirana.
 The monument of the "Unknown Soldier" (Ushtari i panjohur) was constructed on its site in 1949.